Xilinx/Vitis_Libraries/database/docs/src/tutorial.rst

 Target Audience and Major Features
 ------------------------------------

-Target audience of L1 API are users who is familiar with HLS programming and want to test / profile / modify operators or add new operator.
-With the HLS test project provided in L1 layer, user could get:
+The target audience of L1 APIs are users who are familiar with HLS programming and want to test/profile/modify operators or add a new operator.
+With the HLS test project provided in L1 layer, you could get:

-(1) Function correctness tests, both in c-simulation and co-simulation (2) Performance profiling from HLS synthesis report and co-simulaiton (3) Resource and timing from Vivado synthesis.
+(1) Function correctness tests, both in c-simulation and co-simulation.
+(2) Performance profiling from the HLS synthesis report and co-simulaiton.
+(3) Resource and timing from AMD Vivado™ synthesis.

-Command to Run L1 cases
+Command to Run L1 Cases
 -------------------------

 .. code-block:: shell